 If you’re a Veteran, and either you or your spouse is Native American, our Native American Direct Loan (NADL) program may help you get a loan to buy, build, or improve a home on federal trust land.
 You may also get a loan to refinance an existing NADL and reduce your interest rate.
 Find out if you qualify for an NADL—and how to apply.

 Am I eligible for an NADL?

-You may be eligible for an NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, and you meet all of the requirements listed below.
+You may be eligible for an NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, and you meet all of these requirements.